Get insider access

 Samsung Galaxy Buds FE Truly Wireless

 The Sony WF-C700N Truly Wireless and Samsung Galaxy Buds FE Truly Wireless stand as value-driven options with noise cancelling features.
-The Sony include a greater IPX4 rating against water, a longer continuous battery life, and straightforward controls alongside a virtual surround sound feature.
+The Sony headphones include a greater IPX4 rating against water, a longer continuous battery life, straightforward controls, and a virtual surround sound feature.
 Their default sound is warm, with a good amount of boom and clear lead instruments.
-Included is multi-pairing for up to two devices.
+Multi-pairing for up to two devices is included.
 However, their noise cancelling isn't as strong as the Samsung earbuds' ANC.
-The Samsung also sound good, but with a more rudimentary EQ.
+The Samsung headphones also sound good but with a more rudimentary EQ.
 They include Samsung's proprietary adaptive codec for use with the brand's phones.
-Their built-in stability fins are great for ensuring a secure fit for some people's ear, but aren't enough for everybody.
-They also have a lesser IPX2 rating and a shorter battery life to a single charge, but more charges stored in the case than the Sony.
+Their built-in stability fins are great for ensuring a secure fit for some people's ears but aren't enough for everybody.
+They also have a lesser IPX2 rating and a shorter battery life to a single charge, but more charges stored in the case than the Sony model.

 Anker Soundcore Liberty 4 NC Truly Wireless